-The aim of this blogpost is to look at language that is emerging as countries are relaxing their coronavirus restrictions and moving on towards a new phase.
-Replicating the format of a previous blogpost (dealing with the terminology the Coronavirus arrival brought with it, here), I will introduce language relevant to this stage, while providing context examples taken from newspapers.
+This blog post aims to look at the language that is emerging as countries are relaxing their coronavirus restrictions and moving on towards a new phase.
+Replicating the format of a previous blogpost (dealing with the terminology the Coronavirus arrival brought with it, here), I will introduce language relevant to this stage while providing context examples taken from newspapers.

 Vocabulary List 4